AnTu2702/openshift-origin-multi-node-cluster/README.md

 - chmmod 755 ./cluster.sh
 - ./cluster.sh init

-### SSH access to all of your cluster nodes and confirm signature
+### SSH access to all of your cluster nodes once and confirm signature
-- Nothing to do.
-Should be fine using "StrictHostKeyChecking no" in your ~/.ssh/config
+- (Dispensible.
+Should be fine using "StrictHostKeyChecking no" in your ~/.ssh/config)

 ### Cluster Up
 - ./cluster.sh up ### This will take about 45 minutes